discontinued-civictech/discontinued-civictech.github.io/call.md

 | **Submission Deadline** | February 23, 2023 |
 | **Notification of acceptance** | TBD |
 | **Workshop day** | April 23 or 28, 2023 |

+### Workshop at CHI’23 on April 23 or 28 2023, in Hamburg, Germany

 The ACM CHI Conference on Human Factors in Computing Systems is the premier international conference of Human-Computer Interaction (HCI).
 CHI – pronounced ‘kai’ – annually brings together researchers and practitioners from all over the world and from diverse cultures, backgrounds, and positionalities, who have as an overarching goal to make the world a better place with interactive digital technologies.